Dance is a highly challenging and physically demanding form of activity and can involve many different styles of movement.

 PEAK Physiotherapy is also listed on the Dance UK Register.

-Sarah currently runs clinics in Leeds City Centre, Garforth and Burley in Wharfedale.
+Sarah currently runs clinics in Garforth and Otley.
 For any further information about this service or to make an appointment to see Sarah, please telephone Sarah on 07908 684441.

 The importance of an effective warm up cannot be stressed too strongly.
 Warm up exercises do not necessarily need to move too far but should be vigorous enough to raise the heart rate and rate of breathing, to increase blood flow through the muscles, and to lubricate the joints.
 An efficient warm up should raise the body's core temperature by 1-2°.
 This helps to increase elasticity in the muscles and reduce friction in the joints.
 It also improves the transmission of nerve impulses into the muscle fibres which improves performance.